Improve Indoor Air Quality

 Fragrances can and do affect indoor air quality.
 They also represent potential health hazards for employees with allergies and chronic lung diseases.

-- Fragrance-free policies usually includes language such as: DO NOT wear perfumes, colognes, aftershave, scented lotions, or scented hairspray while at work.
+- Fragrance-free policies usually include language such as: DO NOT wear perfumes, colognes, aftershave, scented lotions, or scented hairspray while at work.
 This sample Fragrance-free Policy can help you get started.

 - Additionally, strong-smelling cleaning products can actually be detrimental to your efforts to create a healthy indoor environment.
 This sample Letter to Building Management can encourage the use of fragrance-free cleaning products.